During the Christmas Truce of 1914, British and German soldiers sang carols, exchanged gifts, and supposedly even played a soccer game.

 Historian Alan Wakefield said, “If it happened — and there are very few collaborative accounts — there’s second, third-hand accounts of somebody hearing of a game going on somewhere.”
 However, if you’re keeping score, those who heard about it happening said the game ended three to two for the Germans.

-Not All Armies Accepted The Armistice
+Why Not All Armies Accepted The World War I Christmas Truce

 Many generals and senior officers were not on board with this overall show of goodwill.
 In some areas, peace lasted until the first few days of 1915 without many shots fired.
 The military made it clear that this was not acceptable wartime behavior.
 Another holiday truce of this kind was never recorded.